ariatemplates/usermanual/src/latest/appendices/form_submissions.md

 ### IFrame Technique

-The IFrame technique is based on using the <code>target</code> attribute of a <code>form</code> HTML element in order to submit it into a hidden IFrame and therefore avoid the reload of the main page.
-The system can then simply check the <code>onreadystatechange</code> of the IFrame to know when the reply has been received and can optionally access the content of the IFrame (if on the same domain only).
+The IFrame technique is based on using the `target` attribute of a `form` HTML element in order to submit it into a hidden IFrame and therefore avoid the reload of the main page.
+The system can then simply check the `onreadystatechange` of the IFrame to know when the reply has been received and can optionally access the content of the IFrame (if on the same domain only).

 *Create an IFrame and insert into the page (shrink the IFrame to make it invisible to the user):''